liquidctl/liquidctl/docs/corsair-platinum-and-pro-xt-coolers.md

 Animations are not supported at the hardware level, and require successive invocations of the commands shown above, or use of the liquidctl APIs.

+Note: lighting control of PRO XT devices is experimental and requires the `--unsafe pro_xt_lighting` flag to be supplied on the command line.